Graphical Structures for Design and Verification of Quantum Error Correction: Outlook and conclusions

-While in this work we focused on small codes related to LPDCs, the coherent parity code framework presented here can in principle be applied also to other codes, for example, turbo codes, which we already mentioned in the introduction, \cite{Berrou1993, Berrou1996}.
-Turbo codes are state-of the-art codes which are for example used in 3G and 4G mobile transmissions.
-While turbo codes fall into the class of so-called convolutional codes, they are very closely related to LDPCs \cite{MacKay2002}, and it is expected that quantum error correction schemes based on turbo codes can be constructed using our coherent parity check formalism.
+The quantum code framework presented here can in principle be applied to many different types of classical codes.
+To facilitate this line of research, we recently developed a mapping from the techniques presented in this paper to standard classical graphical models \cite{Roffe2017}.
+Following this, one interesting future direction to consider is constructing quantum codes based on classical turbo codes \cite{Berrou1993, Berrou1996}, which have been used, for example, in 4G and 5G mobile transmissions.
+While turbo codes fall into the class of so-called convolutional codes, they are very closely related to LDPCs \cite{MacKay2002}, and it is reasonable to consider that quantum error correction schemes based on turbo codes can be constructed using our coherent parity check formalism.

-The CPC construction of codes marks a significant step forward for the use of quantum error correction on deployable hardware in both the immediate and longer terms.
-It allows informationally-dense codes to be constructed for memory, communication, and computation, either based on any previously known classical code, or directly without using such a code as a starting point.
-The suite of graphical and automated tools can be used by anyone without requiring a back-ground in quantum theory or quantum error correction.

-This paves the way for software design tools for quantum computers that give codes for specific hardware layouts and specifications.
-We have demonstrated automated design based on random search, but more powerful design tools could be constructed using more sophisticated algorithms such as evolutionary algorithms or those within the Monte Carlo `family' of techniques, such as simulated annealing or parallel tempering.
-The CPC fomalism also enables high-performance classical codes to be imported for use on quantum devices, closing the gap between the tools that have been developed in classical computer science and the theoretical structures of quantum error correction.
+The CPC construction also paves the way for software design tools for quantum computers that give codes for specific hardware layouts and specifications.
+We have demonstrated automated design based on random search, but more powerful design tools could be constructed using more sophisticated algorithms such as evolutionary algorithms or those within the Monte Carlo `family' of techniques (such as simulated annealing or parallel tempering).
+The CPC formalism also enables high-performance classical codes to be imported for use on quantum devices, closing the gap between the tools that have been developed in classical computer science and the theoretical structures of quantum error correction.\\

-\section{Acknowledgments}

-DH and NC were funded by the UK EPSRC grant EP/L022303/1.
-SZ was funded by Nokia Technologies, Lockheed Martin and the University of Oxford through the quantum Optimisation and Machine Learning (QuOpaL) project.
+\textbf{Acknowledgments}\\

 The authors would like to thank Viv Kendon for many useful discussions and comments on the text.
-We would also like to thank Joschka Roffe for multiple critical readings of the paper, and Samson Abramsky, Niel de Beaudrap, Earl Campbell, Elham Kashefi, and Tim Proctor for useful discussions of various aspects of these codes, and an anonymous referee for constructive comments.
+We would also like to thank Samson Abramsky, Niel de Beaudrap, Earl Campbell, Bob Coecke, Ross Duncan, Elham Kashefi, and Tim Proctor for useful discussions of various aspects of these codes, and anonymous referees for constructive comments.\\